Executive Search in Brazil: How to Hire Senior Leaders in a Complex Market

 • What stakeholder tensions (regulatory, union, family ownership, government-facing) are already present?

-According to McKinsey research on decision-making, leadership success at senior levels correlates more strongly with judgment under uncertainty than with past experience alone—particularly in volatile markets.
+According to McKinsey research on decision-making, leadership success at senior levels correlates more strongly with judgement under uncertainty than with past experience alone — particularly in volatile markets.

 Leadership traits that consistently perform

-While technical competence is assumed at senior levels, executive success in Brazil tends to correlate with specific behavioral traits.
+While technical competence is assumed at senior levels, executive success in Brazil tends to correlate with specific behavioural traits.

 According to Harvard Business Review research on high-context cultures, Brazil rewards leaders who are able to: